cmdcolin/gff-nostream/README.md

 In GFF3, features can have more than one location.
 We parse features as arrayrefs of all the lines that share that feature's ID.
-Values that are `.` in the GFF3 are `null` in the output.
+Values that are `.` in the GFF3 are `undefined` in the output.

 A simple feature that's located in just one place: